keajs/kea-docs/docs/core/kea.md

 ])
 ```

-Second, the function you pass gets one argument, `logic`, which you
-can destructure to get `actions`, `values` and other goodies on the logic that you're building:
+The function you pass gets one argument, `logic`, which you can destructure to get `actions`, `values` and other goodies on the logic that you're building:

 ```javascript
 kea([